AryaShetye/alpaca-image-generator/README.md

 # AlpacaImage

-Image of alpaca based on its features like eyes,ears,hair,nose,neck,accessories,backgrounds etc
+Image of alpaca based on its features like eyes, ears, hair, nose, neck, accessories, backgrounds etc using HTML, CSS and JS